hey-tommy/thrive-devops-takehome/docs/!project-plan.md

 - Extract explicit, implicit, and bonus requirements into a formal checklist.
 - Treat “bonus” features as must-haves, but defer their implementation to later layers.
 - Add a **Requirements → Implications matrix** to surface how each requirement impacts design.
-- Identify contradictions (e.g., EKS billing vs. free-tier constraint) and document your mitigation stance.
+- Identify contradictions (e.g., EKS billing vs. free-tier constraint) and document mitigation stance.

 ---